zezhong-zhang/gos_demo/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://github.com/zezhong-zhang/gos_demo) -->
 Quantitative electron energy-loss spectroscopy (EELS) requires model-based fitting of observed spectra with theoretical differential cross-sections calculated from a generalized oscillator strength (GOS) database with experimental parameters.
 [Here](https://zenodo.org/records/11199911), we provide a GOS tabulation by including the full relativistic effects using the Dirac equation within the local density approximation, which is particularly important for core-shell electrons of heavy elements with strong spin-orbit coupling.
 This has been done for all elements in the periodic table (up to Z = 118) for all possible excitation edges using modern computing capabilities and parallelization algorithms.
-We make these tabulated GOS available under an [open-source license](https://creativecommons.org/licenses/by/4.0/legalcode) to the benefit of both academic users as well as allowing integration into commercial solutions.
+We make these tabulated GOS available under a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode)[ license](https://creativecommons.org/licenses/by/4.0/legalcode) to the benefit of both academic users as well as allowing integration into commercial solutions.

 This tutorial will provide a step-by-step guide on how to use the Dirac-based GOS database for EELS quantification.